-Explanation: If you want to perform a Remote Control operation on a Mac device from the Common Tasks panel, without selecting the device in the ZENworks Control Center, you may encounter the following error:
+Explanation: If you want to perform a Remote Control operation on a Mac device from the

-Unable to identify the version of Remote Management service on the managed device.
+Common Tasks panel, without selecting the device in the ZENworks Control on the managed device.
 It is likely that some other application is running on the specified port.